ryanantonydunn/nextjs-starter/README.md

 - Stylelint to check and format CSS
 - Husky / lint-staged to run all the checks and automatic fixes when git commits are made

+More information on configuring this is on the (NextJS website)[https://nextjs.org/docs/basic-features/eslint]

 #### Set up ESLint

 First install the required packages, or whichever packages you'll need for your config: `npm i -D eslint eslint-config-next eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-react-hooks @typescript-eslint/eslint-plugin @typescript-eslint/parser`